 This could also be due to your sore muscles.
 The stages, including entry and exit, are between 9 and 18 kilometres (5.5 and 11 miles) long and you will climb up to 500 metres (1,640 feet) in altitude per day.
 Depending on your fitness, you should plan five to nine days for the Tour.
 However, the individual stages are designed in such a way that you can also easily hike them individually.
 Surefootedness is required in some steep and stony places.
 Good shoes and walking poles are recommended.
 You can take the train or bus to Jena, arriving at Jena-Paradies or Jena-West station.
 Buses and trams are a comfortable way to get around the city too.
 You can get to the starting point – Platanenstraße stop – with lines 3 and 5 (direction Lobeda-Ost).
 Further information on route planning can be found at the following link: vmt-thueringen.de.
 Now you can look forward to far-reaching views and eventful days around Jena!

-The first stage starts in Jena and already has a great highlight ready for the first few kilometers: the Lobdeburgruine.
-From the ruins you have breathtaking views down into the valley to Lobeda, Drackendorf and the Leuchtenburg.You turn right towards Johannisberg and continue walking over the Slavic ramparts.
+The first stage starts in Jena at the University Hospital in Jena Lobeda and has a great highlight ready for the first few kilometers: the Lobdeburgruine.
+From the ruins you have breathtaking views down into the valley to Lobeda, Drackendorf and the Leuchtenburg.You turn right towards Johannisberg and continue walking past a Slavonic rampart.
 We continue towards the summer linden tree.
 Soon you will reach the Fürstenbrunnen, a headwaters in the Pennickental.
 In the shade of the surrounding trees you can sit down and take a deep breath.
-You have already completed half of your tour and most of the ascent here.You continue through the Pennickental and reach the copper plate on narrow paths via the thieves' crib and the student slide.
+You have already completed half of your tour and most of the ascent here.You continue on a high path above Pennickental and reach the copper plate on narrow paths via the thieves' crib and the student slide.
 The descent takes place past the spectacular Teufelsloch back to Jena.
 But you really deserve a stop now!

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 Don't be alarmed, but on this tour you can expect two steeper climbs, which add up to a total of only 440 meters in altitude.
 It starts in Kunitz.
 You walk on the Laasaner Straße towards Saale and follow the signs towards Kunitzburg and Golmsdorf.
 On your way you pass the beautiful vineyards on the Grafenberg, which already make you want a delicious wine in the evening.From here you can enjoy beautiful views of Laasan and Kunitz.
 You leave the imposing Kunitzburg behind you and turn left to Golmsdorf.
 On a path you first hike through deciduous forest and later you come to a ridge path, which you continue to follow until you hike down towards Golmsdorf.
-In the further course, a very beautiful vineyard awaits you, the Gleisberg - a blaze of colors, especially in autumn.And soon the circle closes again on your circular hike when you tread the dirt road towards Kunitzburg.
-But first it goes uphill through a beech forest on the Großer Gleisberg towards Laasan.
-Arrived at the Kunitzburg, you get back over the vineyard to Kunitz and from there it goes on to Porstendorf.
+In the further course, you can look forward to a very beautiful wine slope, the Golmsdorfer Gleisberg - especially in autumn a blaze of colors.